DeepLabCut/DeepLabCut/docs/functionDetails.md

 by default.
 You can also set a destination folder (``destfolder``) for the output files by passing a path of the folder you wish to write to.

 As of 2.0.8+: you can extract multiple bodyparts, although there is no support for plotting or further analysis at this time; i.e. if you want to extract 3 snouts (as in [Figure 4 of Mathis et al, 2018 Nature Neuroscience](https://www.nature.com/articles/s41593-018-0209-y/figures/4)), you can edit the config.yaml file to contain ``num_outputs=3``.
 Then, when you run ``deeplabcut.analyze_videos`` it will extract the top three points (i.e. the 3 x, y, and likelihoods) and save this to the .h5 output file.

+### (I) Novel Video Analysis: extra features

+#### Dynamic-cropping of videos:

+As of 2.1+ we have a dynamic cropping option.
+Namely, if you have large frames and the animal/object occupies a smaller fraction, you can crop around your animal/object to make processing speeds faster.
+For example, if you have a large open field experiment but only track the mouse, this will speed up your analysis (also helpful for real-time applications).
+To use this simply add ``dynamic=(True,.5,10)`` when you call ``analyze_videos``.

+dynamic: triple containing (state,detectiontreshold,margin)
+        If the state is true, then dynamic cropping will be performed.
+That means that if an object is detected (i.e. any body part > detectiontreshold), then object boundaries are computed according to the smallest/largest x position and smallest/largest y position of all body parts.
+This  window is expanded by the margin and from then on only the posture within this crop is analyzed (until the object is lost, i.e. <detectiontreshold).
+The current position is utilized for updating the crop window for the next frame (this is why the margin is important and should be set large enough given the movement of the animal).

 #### Filter data: